DonnaYoung.org

-Page Contents: Guides | World Book's Online Scope and Sequence | Encyclopedia Research Guides | Example Topics
+Page Contents: Guides | Encyclopedia Research Guides | Example Topics

-You can use the library and an encyclopedia to make many of the lessons for social studies, geography, science, health and some language arts.
-I am guessing that many of you have at least 2 encyclopedias on cd-rom and perhaps one old used encyclopedia set.
-Even if you do not have a set of books, you can probably check out the ones that you need from your public library.
+EncyclopediaYou can use the library and an encyclopedia to make some of the lessons for social studies, geography, science, health and some language arts.
+I am guessing that many of you have at least 2 encyclopedias on CD-ROM and perhaps one old used encyclopedia set, or maybe I am the only one who thinks collecting encyclopedia sets is the best thing ever.
+I bought 3 used sets at our public library and I "inherited" two sets.
+Even if you do not have a set of encyclopedias, you can probably look at the ones that you need at your public library.
+There are also the CD-ROM's.
+I've not seen a new encyclopedia on CD-ROM since 1999 and, at that time, my favorite one was World Book.
+If none of this is an option for you, don't give it another thought.

 History/Social Studies